Belgian Malinois Puppy Guide

 Vaccination Timeline

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Belgian Malinoiss have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and elbow dysplasia.
+For Belgian Malinoiss, the inputs that matter most are a large frame, a moderate shedding coat, and breed-level risk for hip dysplasia and elbow dysplasia.

 Socialization Window